ComancheChikn/ApacheChikn.github.io/README.md

 - 🔭 I’m currently working on ...
 Myself (I'm a dark-horse).
 - 🌱 I’m currently learning ...
 Cloud Engineering skills.
 - 👯 I’m looking to collaborate on ...
 Terraform or AWS Cloud Formation projects.
 - 🤔 I’m looking for help with ...
 Landing an internship.
-(Luck is for games of chance.
-I prefer dedication and focused attention.)
 - 💬 Ask me about ...
 What inspires me.
 - 📫 How to reach me: ... shawnfeltmate@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact 1: ...
 If you really want to understand a man, don't just listen to what he says but watch what he does.
 - ⚡ Fun fact 2: ...
+Luck is for games of chance.
+I prefer dedication and focused attention.
+- ⚡ Fun fact 3: ...
 Life is hard, but it's harder if you're stupid.